Skip to content

 Explore the Q&A below to learn more about this event and how you can get involved.

-• Registration is open to all members of the brain tumor community, including patients and survivors, caregivers, family, friends, researchers, and industry or medical professionals.
+• Registration is open to anyone impacted by brain tumors, including patients and survivors, caregivers, family, friends, researchers, and industry or medical professionals.

 • Anyone participating in congressional meetings must register separately using a unique email address.
-Parents to young kids without email addresses, please email us at advocacy@braintumor.org after registering yourself.
+Parents of young kids without email addresses, please email us at advocacy@braintumor.org after registering yourself.

-The Washington Marriott at Metro Center is 1.5 miles from Capitol Hill.
-NBTS will provide transportation to Capitol Hill in the morning and return transportation to the Marriott in the afternoon.
+NBTS will provide bus transportation to Capitol Hill in the morning and return transportation to the event hotel in the early evening.

 There is very limited parking available on Capitol Hill.
 If you are driving, we encourage you to park at Union Station and walk to Capitol Hill.